Jay06eng/Jay06eng/README.md

 - Governance
 - Cross-functional Alignment
 <br>
-I'm in the process of publishing the most relevant projects I have lead and how they related to specific opportunitties to solve.
+I'm in the process of publishing the most relevant projects I have led and how they relate to specific real-world opportunitties solutions.
 <br><br>

 ## Featured Projects